Kiosk Manufacturer Association About Us

 The Kiosk Manufacturer Association or KMA is a global organization focused on best-in-class self-service technology for all customers and employees.
-The Kiosk Manufacturer Association focuses on ADA, Accessibility and EMV in the legislative arena.
-Over 30 sponsors representing largest kiosk providers comprise the KMA.
-We are funded by those companies for the benefit of developers, resources and client companies interested in self-service, kiosks, digital signage, thin client, internet terminals and POS self-order systems.
-We are based in Denver, CO, US.
-Visit us at https://kma.global or https://kioskindustry.org
+The Kiosk Manufacturer Association focuses on ADA, Accessibility, and EMV in the legislative arena.
+Over 30 sponsors representing the largest kiosk providers comprise the KMA.
+We are funded by those companies for the benefit of developers, resources, and client companies interested in self-service, kiosks, digital signage, thin client, internet terminals, and POS self-order systems.
+Management is based in Denver, CO, US.
+Visit our news site at https://kioskindustry.org

 Kiosk Regulatory Advocacy